inlets/inlets.dev/blog/_posts/2024-10-08-real-client-ips-ingress-nginx-caddy-traefik.md

 The v2 protocol is widely supported and more efficient than v1, since it sends text in a binary format, not in a human-readable format.

+This article assumes that you are running the `inlets-pro tcp server` process directly on an Internet-facing host.
+If you are running it behind a cloud load-balancer, you'll need to add the `--lb-proxy-protocol` flag to the inlets-pro server specifying the protocol version sent by the load-balancer.
+The rest of the article applies in the same way.

 ## Real IPs for Caddy

+Caddy can be installed quickly, including its systemd unit file, special caddy user, and extra directories with the `arkade system install caddy` command.
+You can also use a custom build, or run through all the manual steps yourself from the [Caddy documentation](https://caddyserver.com/docs/getting-started).

 I've included this section for when you want to run a reverse proxy in a VM, container, or directly on your machine.
 The other examples are focused on running a reverse proxy in Kubernetes, called an Ingress Controller.
 For instance, you may be running OpenFaaS via [faasd CE](https://github.com/openfaas/faasd).
 In that case, Caddy is a quick way to get TLS termination for your OpenFaaS functions, and anything else you are running in your setup like Grafana.